 Should you buy the De’Longhi Nescafé Dolce Gusto Genio S Touch?

-If speed and convenience are the most important factors and you don’t mind a slightly artificial milk flavour, the Genio S Touch could be for you.
+If speed and convenience are the most important factors and you don’t mind a slightly artificial milk flavour, or are interested in the couple of plant-based options, the Genio S Touch could be for you.

 But if you don’t care about having milk-based drinks, the Nespresso Pixie is an equally compact option with a wide variety of available pods.
 For milk fans, the Sage Nespresso Creatista Uno comes with a steam wand.
 Check out our regularly-updated guide to coffee machines for other recommendations, too.